purecloudlabs/fixtable-angular/README.md

-# huxtable-angular
+# fixtable-angular
-Angular wrapper for the Huxtable table library
+Angular wrapper for the Fixtable table library